ucdavisdatalab/workshop_intro_to_sql/README.md

 1. Change the *Quote character* to the blank space on the drop-down menu.
 The quotes that appear in the data do not indicate that something is text, but rather are used in a more literary sense.
 If we don't change this, our data import will fail (your instructor learned this from personal experience).

 1. We can leave the *Encoding* as UTF-8.
-If you get odd characters in your preivew, check to see what your character encoding should be.  *Trim fields* removes extra spaces.
+Note: when you load your own data, if you get odd characters in your preivew, check to see what your character encoding should be.  *Trim fields* removes extra spaces.

 1. Click the *OK* button when everything looks as you would expect.

-Repeat the process with the *title_basics.csv* and *title_principles.csv* files.
-The rest of the tables in the data folder are not needed for this workshop, but you can import them to try queries with them on your own.
+Repeat the process with the *gross.csv*, *principals.csv*, and *ratings.csv* files.

 ## Viewing Data